googleads/googleads-mobile-flutter/README.md

 Note: This plugin also contains support for **[Google Ad Manager](https://admanager.google.com/home/)**.
 If you are interested in creating and loading an Ad with Ad Manager, you may follow the same prerequisites, platform setup, mobile ads SDK initialization steps outlined in this doc, and see [creating and loading an ad with Ad Manager](https://github.com/googleads/googleads-mobile-flutter#creating-and-loading-an-ad-with-ad-manager) for further instructions.

+See also the [codelab for inline ads in Flutter](https://codelabs.developers.google.com/codelabs/admob-inline-ads-in-flutter#0) for a detailed guide on setting inline banner and native ads.

 ## Prerequisites